linpengcheng/PurefunctionPipelineDataflow/README.md

       they do not interact with each other, only with the warehouse, which guarantees simplicity, correctness and high efficiency.
-    - Change "the complex and chaotic m*n interactive network of objects" to "the 1:n global unified scheduling of scheduling functions to the workshops (pure functions, pipelines)".
+    - Change "the complex and chaotic m*n interactive network of objects" to "the 1:n global unified scheduling of the warehouse's scheduler to the workshops (pure functions, pipelines)".

 #### The unification of single-threaded and multi-threaded and asynchronous and distributed